Limiting absorption principle on manifolds having ends with various measure growth rate limits: Decay estimate for the case that

-We shall multiply the inequality $(65)$ by $(1+t)^{-1-2s'}$ and integrate it over $[R,\infty)$ with respect to $t$.
-Then, as for the integration of the first term on the right hand side of $(65)$, we have, by Schwarz's inequality,
+We shall multiply both sides of the inequality $(50)$ by $(1+t)^{-1-2s'}$ and integrate it over $[R,\infty)$ with respect to $t$.
+Then, as for the integral of the first term on the right hand side of $(50)$, we have, by Schwarz's inequality,